 1. Improve Digestive Health

 Dates contain a bunch of soluble fibers.
 Soluble fiber is essential for good digestive health because it draws water into the digestive tract.
 This helps relieve constipation.
 The potassium found in dates can also treat upset stomachs and diarrhea.
 They are a digestive tract balancer that is symbolized by their brown color (brown foods are always great for digestion).
-Dates also strengthen good bacteria in the stomach!
+And they also strengthen good bacteria in the stomach!

 2. Treat and Prevent Anemia